antosubash/AbpMicroservice/src/README.md

-# AbpMicroservice
+# ABP Microservice Template

-An abp microservice sample inspired by <https://github.com/abpframework/eShopOnAbp>

-This is a sample abp microservice project.
-This is a over engineered task management application.
+This project is created with ABP Template.
+You can find the everything in this repo explained [here](https://blog.antosubash.com/posts/abp-microservice-series).
+There is also a [YouTube Video](https://www.youtube.com/watch?v=PFFNHQUn74A) for this project.